 The campaign has now reached its aim in most countries, including all of Africa.
 Just two counties remain to be freed: Afghanistan and Pakistan where a strong anti-vax lobby has spread the fake-news that the vaccinations are a Western plot to sterilise their children.

 To mark the success of the campaign elsewhere.
 Rotarians around the world have been planting crocuses with the purple campaign colour.
-In Autumn 2019, Staines Rotary planted lots in Staines Park in Commercial Road and in Autumn 2020 planted several batches on the riverside near Penton Hook lock and at Silvery Sands.
+In Autumn 2022, Staines Rotary planted lots adjacent to the Papa India Memorial at the rear of the Moormede Estate; in 2021 in Lammas Park of Wraysbury Road, as did the Two Rivers Management Team on the banks of the River Colne.
+In Autumn 2020 Staines Rotary planted several batches on the banks of the River Thames near Penton Hook lock and at Silvery Sands.
 With the arrival of Spring, they have come splendidly into bloom.

 'What We Do' Main Pages:

 Last year, the Rotary Club of Staines joined with the Rotary Club of Nairobi, Rotary District 1145 and the Rotary Foundation to fully sponsor a Kenyan national to attend a one year post graduate course in clinical psychology at Royal Holloway University.more